saridormi/commit_chronicle/README.md

       * `n_workers`: # of threads for parallel data gathering
       * `org_repo_sep`: symbol to replace `/` in `"org/repo"`
-      * `parts`: folder names for parts repositories are pre-split on
       * `paths`:

         Paths are moved to separate key to convert them all to absolute paths via hydra.